1960 Argentine Grand Prix

 Christian Klien (born 1983) had a quiet debut season with Jaguar in 2004 before moving the Red Bull in a seat-sharing deal with Tonio Liuzzi for 2005, rounding out the season with an impressive fifth in China.
 He couldn’t build on that for 2006 and was replaced by Robert Doornbos three races from the end of the season and though he later tested for Honda and BMW Sauber, at that point Klien’s F1 career appeared to be over.
 Then he somewhat randomly popped up at HRT in 2010, driving three races in place of Sakon Yamamoto towards the end of the season.

 Pierre Gasly (born 1993) had a weird junior career in which he went almost three years without a win.
 He remained a part of Red Bull’s junior programme but despite winning the 2016 GP2 title, he had to wait until the end of 2017 to finally make his debut with Toro Rosso.
 This led into a very strong 2018, with the highlight being a magnificent fourth place in Bahrain.
-It was perfect timing - with Daniel Ricciardo signing for Renault, the way opened up for Gasly to join Max Verstappen at Red Bull in 2019.
+It was perfect timing - with Daniel Ricciardo signing for Renault, the way opened up for Gasly to join Red Bull in 2019.
+Things didn’t quite go to plan and he was ‘demoted’ back to Toro Rosso mid-season, but was nonetheless able to secure an incredible maiden podium by finishing second in Brazil.